Simulation-Software-Engineering/Lecture-Material/building-and-packaging/material/make_demo_notes.md

 - Run `make`, only builds `sse.o`.
 - By default, first target is built.
 - `make helloworld` to build specific target
-- phony target (doesn't correspond to file, no update rule)
+- phony target (a helper target, doesn't correspond to a file)

 ```diff
 + all : helloworld sse.o